alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-04.md

 ## Description

-As the purpose of this WTH is to show Chaos Studio, we are going to simulate a region failure.
+As the purpose of this WTH is to demonstrate Chaos Studio, we are going to simulate a region failure.
 As you have deployed the pizzaria application in 2 regions
 (EastUS / WestUS).
 As we are hacking on Azure's Chaos Studio, we are pretending the databases are in sync and we are showing how Chaos Studio can simulate the failure of a region.